 And prate of being ‘happy as a clam!’ “

 The full version of the phrase is in use at around the same time, as seen in the Bangor Daily Whig And Courier from 1841:

 “Your correspondent has given an interesting, and, undoubtedly correct explanation of the expression: ‘As happy as a clam at high water.’
 His pursuits must be anything but Clam-berous, if we may judge from his knowledge of the nature and habit of this interesting little fish.”

 This means the phrase is at least 179 years old.

-- I have not eaten today, so I’m feeling famished.
-After I got home from work and I saw that my wife had prepared a big dinner, I was as happy as a clam.
+- I have not eaten much today, so when I got home and saw my family waiting to eat dinner, I was as happy as a clam.